meltano/sdk/docs/dev_guide.md

 ### 'API' stream classes

-_API streams inherit from the class `APIStreamBase`.
+_API streams inherit from the class `RESTStreamBase`.
 To create an API-based stream class, you will override one class property and three methods:_

 1. **`site_url_base` property** - Returns the base URL, which generally is reflective of a specific API version.